CALCRIM No. 1045. Sexual Penetration by Force, Fear, or Threats (Pen. Code, § 289(a)(1) & (2), (g))

 act.
 The People have the burden of proving beyond a reasonable doubt

-other person consented.
-If the People have not met this burden, you
+person consented.
+If the People have not met this burden, you must find

 The court has a sua sponte duty to give an instruction defining the elements of

 The court should select the appropriate alternative in element 4 to instruct how the

 sexual penetration was accomplished.